deathkiller/jazz2-native/README.md

 ### Linux
 * Build dependencies will be downloaded automatically by *CMake*
   * Can be disabled with `NCINE_DOWNLOAD_DEPENDENCIES` option, then download [build dependencies](https://github.com/deathkiller/jazz2-libraries) manually to `./Libs/`
+  * System libraries always have higher priority, there is no need to download them separately if your system already contains all dependencies
   * In case of build errors, install following packages (or equivalent for your distribution):<br>`libgl1-mesa-dev libglew-dev libglfw3-dev libsdl2-dev libopenal-dev libopenmpt-dev zlib1g-dev`
 * Build the project with *CMake*